USDA-FSA/fsa-design-system/visual-style/typography/index.md

 ## Typeface

-**Source Sans Pro** is an open-source sans serif typeface created for **legibility in UI design**.
+**Source Sans Pro** is an open-source sans-serif typeface created for **legibility in UI design**.
 With a variety of weights that read easily at all sizes, Source Sans Pro provides clear headers as well as highly-readable body text.

 <div class="fsa-grid">
   <div class="fsa-grid__1 fsa-grid__1/3@m">